rmguney/cnn-vit-benchmark/README.md

 ## Overview

-This project examines and compares the performance of lightweight Vision Transformers to CNNs with similar sizes.
+This project examines and compares the performance of lightweight vision transformers to convolutional neural networks with similar sizes.
 The `main.py` script serves as CLI for running the scripts available in this project.

 ```bash